Cacsjep/mscp/docs/plugins/smart-client/remote-manager.md

 | Focus existing | Click an entry that's already open |
 | Close tab | Click the X on the tab |
 | Close all | Click the close-all icon in the toolbar |

+The tree selection stays in sync with the active tab - switching tabs updates the highlighted tree node.

 ### WebView2 Browser